-Best Ski School: Windham Mountain
+Best Ski School: Windham Mountain, New York

 RELATED: Best Snow Tubing Spots Near NYC

-Best for Beginners: Mt.
-Peter
+Best for Beginners: Mount Peter, New York

-RELATED: 8 Indoor Water Parks for Families in the NYC Area
+RELATED: Indoor Water Parks for Families in the NYC Area

 Best for Non-Skiers: Camelback Mountain

 Recommending a ski resort for non-skiers is a puzzler, but if your family can't agree on one snow sport why not head to a resort where you can experience a variety of winter fun?
 Camelback Mountain in the Poconos offers trails for skiers of every level.
 It's also home to the largest snow tubing park in the country, which has introduced night-time, "Galactic Tubing" this season.
 For more thrills, try the mountain coaster and zip line.
 When you're tired of winter sports altogether, head inside to Aquatopia Waterpark at the Camelback Lodge and Resort.

 Best for a Weekend Escape: Split Rock Resort, Pennsylvania

 We enjoyed an incredible family getaway last winter at this resort and neighboring Jack Frost/Big Boulder ski areas.
 Between the daytime skiing and snow sports and the family-friendly amenities, there is plenty of entertainment for all, including little kids and big ones.
 Combo packages can be purchased to save money on lift tickets and the Split Rock water park.